Like birds’ tongues with a strong aroma

 Two Main Categories of Spring Tea

 Tea picked before the end of May is known as spring tea.
-After one-year rehabilitation, the buds of the plant are stout and strong in the spring, with delicate leaves and a rich white fuzz.
+After one year of rehabilitation, the buds of the plant are stout and strong in the spring, with delicate leaves and rich white fuzz.
 The tea leaves contain rich effective substances.
 Spring tea is regarded as having the best quality compared to tea picked in the summer or autumn.
 Depending on the precise growth period, spring tea can be divided into Mingqian tea and Yuqiang tea.

 Good-quality Biluochun leaves look like birds’ tongues; the dry tea leaves are tightly curled and silvery green with fuzzy white hair.

 Our Biluochun is Mingqian tea.
-See below taste differences between Mingqian and Yuqian teas.
+See below the taste differences between Mingqian and Yuqian teas.

 1. Mingqian tea